nickjcroucher/gubbins/docs/gubbins_manual.md

 ### Recombination detection options

 Recombination is detected using a [spatial scanning statistic](https://link.springer.com/chapter/10.1007/978-1-4612-1578-3_14), which relies on a sliding window.
 The size of this window may need to be reduced if you apply Gubbins to very small genomes (e.g. viruses).
+To increase the sensitivity for detecting recombinations, `--min-snps` can be set at the minimum value of 2; the `--p-value` threshold required to detect recombinations can be increased; the `--trimming-ratio` can be raised above 1.0, to disfavour the trimming of recombination edges; and the `--extensive-search` mode can be used.

 ```
   --min-snps MIN_SNPS, -m MIN_SNPS